-If you’d like to learn how to can crushed tomatoes quickly and easily, this tutorial is for you!
+If you’d like to learn how to can crushed tomatoes quickly and easily, this step by step tutorial is for you!
 Canning doesn’t have to take forever.
 Learn how to can crushed tomatoes in record time.
 No blanching or de-seeding required!

 In past years, I have had tomatoes coming out of my ears and have to find an easy way to can the bounty from my garden.
 I love canning crushed tomatoes primarily for Taco Soup, but these tomatoes are also a great base for all kinds of sauces.
 Taco Soup is one of my go-to recipes for busy fall nights.
 Canning crushed tomatoes can be such a pain in the butt, though.

 How to Can Crushed Tomatoes Quickly!